ripple/opensource.ripple.com/docs/simpleXRPL/references/connectors/ripple-custody.md

 [Source](https://github.com/ripple/simpleXRPL/blob/50619258cf753008e8a185eaeb3ceca489e5998a/src/custodians/ripple/construction.ts#L30)

-`RippleCustody` routes through Ripple Custody, operating within one Custody domain.
-It authenticates with an intent-author key exchanged for a token.
+Ripple Custody authenticates with an intent-author key exchanged for a token.
 A Custody deployment is per-tenant, so its gateway and token URLs point at the instance provisioned for you.

 ## RippleCustody.create()

+Construct with every value passed explicitly.

 ```ts
 RippleCustody.create(options: RippleCustodyOptions): Promise<RippleCustody>
 ```

-Construct with every value passed explicitly.

-### Parameters
+### Options

-`options` (`RippleCustodyOptions`):

 | Field | Type | Required | Description |
 | --- | --- | --- | --- |